Who is interactive investor?

 ii’s aims are to help customers control their financial future, be straightforward, transparent and honest, support its customers in making better financial decisions and cutting out jargon wherever possible.

 A flat-fee charging model

 These principles can be seen in the way ii charges for its services.
 From its perspective, investing should be simple and open to all, with transparent and fair fees.
 As a result, ii is one of the very few platforms that charge a fixed price rather than a percentage of assets held, where the fee increases as your assets increase.

-It offers three different price plans – Investor, Funds Fan and Super Investor, priced at £9.99, £13.99, and £19.99 per month respectively.
+It offers three different price plans – Investor, Pension Builder and Super Investor, priced at £9.99, £12.99, and £19.99 per month respectively.
 So you know exactly what you are paying, regardless of your level of assets.

 The Investor plan gives you access to a Stocks and Shares ISA, Junior ISA and a general trading account, but to open a SIPP costs an additional £10 per month.
 The plan also includes one free trade per month, with any additional fund or UK share trades priced at £7.99 each.
 The two more expensive plans offer an extra free fund trade per month as well as scaled-down costs on subsequent fund or UK share trades.

 Investors can find further fees for bespoke or ad hoc services easily on the group’s website.

 While fixed fees are transparent and can be simple to understand, it does mean that ii can be expensive for smaller portfolios of £50k or less when benchmarked against alternative providers.
 However, the pricing is attractive for portfolios above that amount or for investors who trade frequently – and there is a lot of trading potential, as we shall see below.